Existence, uniqueness and smoothing estimates for spatially homogeneous Landau-Coulomb equation in $H^{-\f12}$ space with polynomial tail: Abstract

 \section{Abstract}

-We demonstrate that the spatially homogeneous Landau-Coulomb equation exhibits global existence and uniqueness around the space $H^{-\f12}_3\cap L^1_{7}\cap L\log L$.
+We demonstrate that the spatially homogeneous Landau-Coulomb equation exhibits global existence and uniqueness around the space $H^{-\frac12}_3\cap L^1_{7}\cap L\log L$.
 Additionally, we furnish several quantitative assessments regarding the smoothing estimates in weighted Sobolev spaces.
-As a result, we confirm that the solution exhibits a \( C^\infty \) but not \( H^\infty \) smoothing effect in the velocity variable for any positive time, when the initial data possesses a polynomial tail.
+The new ingredients of the proof lie in the localized techniques in both phase space and frequency space.